cdmpants/VIVID-Arts-Toolbox/README.md

 - Generate LODs: compute and import LOD0–3, collider and shadow proxies (optional).
 - LOD Textures:
 	- Bake only LOD0 (default ON): restricts cage generation and baking to LOD0.
+	- Merge UDIMs (default ON): after per‑UDIM bakes, tiles are composited into a single square texture per map and the originals are removed.
+While enabled, “essential only” is disabled.
 	- Bake only essential textures (default ON): only bake Normal, BentNormal (all LODs) and Displacement (LOD0 only).
+Disabled when “Merge UDIMs” is ON.
 	- Displace Modifier Strength (baseline) and per‑LOD overrides for LOD1–LOD3.
 	- Generate LOD Cages (idempotent, respects “Bake only LOD0”).
 	- Max Resolution (LOD0; lower LODs bake at 1/2, 1/4, 1/8).